Wild Owl Pellets Can Be Disease Vectors February 21 2017

 While animal remains may be easy for your students to spot and identify, they may have a harder time finding and identifying things like seeds, leaves, and crops.
 We suggest starting with our leaf identification kit for your first experiment.
 You can also help your students by providing them with cards or cheat sheets that help them see these types of things hiding in the pellets.

 Looking for an all-in-one package that can meet all your students’ needs?
-Look for a dissection kit that includes the tools and accessories you want.
+Look for owl pellet investigation labs and dissection kits that include the tools, worksheets and accessories you want.

 Owls, Where They Live, and What They Eat December 23 2016

 There are over 30 different kinds of owls in North America alone.
 Each is unique, living only in certain areas, eating certain foods, and leaving identifying pellets.
 Here is some information about some of the owls you can find in North America and what their living and eating habits are.
-So, what do owls eat?
+If you like what you're reading, order our owl pellet investigation kit to get started on your own experiments.

 Common barn owls.
 Barn owls have round/disc-like faces and brownish-black eyes.
 They can be found in most places; however, they tend to like open woodland areas rather than forests.
 Barn owls hunt small ground creatures including mice, shrews, and sometimes baby rabbits, amongst other animals.